xwmx/nb/README.md

-`notes` includes `bookmark`, a full-featured, intuitive CLI bookmarking system with local full-text search of cached page content, tagging, related URLs, and easy viewing of bookmarks in the terminal and your regular web browser.
+`notes` includes `bookmark`, a full-featured, intuitive CLI bookmarking system with local full-text search of cached page content, tagging, related URLs, convenient filtering and listing, and easy viewing of bookmarks in the terminal and your regular web browser.
+Page information is automatically downloaded, compiled, and saved into normal
-Page information is automatically downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to edit just like every other note.
+Markdown documents made for humans, so bookmarks are easy to edit just like any other note.

 `notes` is designed to be lightweight and portable, with a focus on vendor and tool independence, while providing a full-featured, intuitive experience in a